federicofuentes/minimal-mistakes/_pages/research.md

 By taking advantage of the sparsity of finite element discretizations, it is possible to apply recent results in sparse polynomial optimization to methodically search for global optima of quantities of interest in physical systems governed by nonlinear PDEs.
 We plan to use these ideas to compute exact coherent states in regions where homotopic continuation techniques are not viable.
+Additionally, it is possible to design algorithms to produce approximations that rigorously converge the <em>global</em> optimum of nonlinear integral functionals of scientific interest.